 An examination of religious belief systems found in the major world religions.
 The functional goal is to understand such belief systems in order to develop effective evangelistic strategies.
-(Prerequisite may be taken concurrently: EMS 205)
+(Prerequisite may be taken concurrently or waived upon request: EMS 205)

 Course Objectives